EmilyBernard/Module-01-Refactoring/README.md

     Continued to condense code in both CSS & HTML Added comments in CSS

+# Added or updated after deployed
+    added link to deployed website to README file below updated title element to full name of the company for better SEO Updated 7 images' alt text for better SEO - referenced blog on supercool.co.uk "How to write good alt text"

 # Deployed
     Deployed webpage in GitHub
     Opened deplyed webpage to assess errors.